Skip to main content

 There have been 3 human cases of ABLV infection reported in Australia.
 These were all from Queensland (in 1996, 1998 and 2013).
 All patients had a history of bites or scratches from a bat and died from their infections.

-What are the human symptoms of RABV/ABLV?
+What are the human symptoms of rabies/ABLV infection?

 Only appropriately vaccinated and trained people should handle bats.

 Community members should not handle bats and should contact the nearest registered vaccinated wildlife carer (through a wildlife service or carer group), wildlife officer or veterinarian for assistance if a bat requires rescuing.
-If bats must be handled, safety precautions, such as wearing protective gloves and clothing, should be observed.
+If bats must be handled, safety precautions such as wearing protective gloves and clothing should be observed.
 Every effort should be made to avoid being bitten or scratched.

 Clinical signs in animals are usually due to effects on the animal’s nervous system.
 The clinical signs are very similar to humans and may present with variable and intermittent changes as the disease progresses.